hamidiqbal598/Mystery-Lunch/README.md

     * Mystery all views (CRUD)
     * Employee all view (CRUD)

-### IN Total 59 Test Cases are implemented on localhost testing.
+### In Total 59 Test Cases are implemented on localhost testing.

 ![test_cases](public/views/test_cases.png)